ezzabuzaid/website/components/Examples/send-email.md

 ```

 <Footer>
 You can send an email using the `sendEmail` action.
 This action is available in the email extension.
-This example uses Resend.com extension.
 </Footer>